luna/luna-book/visual_representation.md

   ![](/assets/disconnect_drag.gif)

 * **By connecting to an occupied port**
-  Create a new connection using any above method to a port which is already connected to replace the old connection with the new one.
+  Create a new connection using any above method to an input (or self) port which is already connected to replace the old connection with the new one.

 * **Using connection pen**
   Press and drag on the stage while holding both <kbd>ctrl</kbd> and <kbd>shift</kbd> keys to draw a stroke, which will disconnect every connection it crosses.